Clinical interests in theranostics, plus gastrointestinal, skin, and lung cancers, neuro-oncology, and palliative care

-- Dr Fay’s research interests include lung and neuro-oncology with a focus on brain tumours and the development of new imaging and treatment techniques.
+- Dr Fay's research interests include lung and neuro-oncology with a focus on brain tumours.
 He is the principal investigator in a number of international cancer trials and collaborations with Canada, the UK and Germany.
 His research spans across several modalities including PET imagery, MRI imaging and developing multiplexed neuro-imaging techniques.
-As well as securing over $4.5m in research funding over the last ten years, he is a lead researcher in an NCIC trial into brain tumour treatment in elderly patients.
+Dr Fay is a lead researcher in an NCIC trial into brain tumour treatment in elderly patients.

 - Dr Fay is a member of ASCO, ASTRO and COGNO and on the editorial board of The Journal of Translational Lung Cancer Research.